-Joe Manchin III was born and raised in the small coal town of Farmington, West Virginia.
+Joe Manchin III was born in Fairmont and raised in the small coal town of Farmington, West Virginia.

 After attending West Virginia University on a football scholarship, Manchin became a successful businessman.
 As a member of the state legislature from 1982 to 1996, he worked to improve schools, protect veterans and senior citizens, and create jobs.
 Manchin served as secretary of state from 2000 to 2004.
 He also served from 2000 to 2004 as president of his local Marion County Rescue Squad.